melissawen/melissawen.github.io/_posts/2025-04-22-fosdem-2025-kernel-devroom-kworkflow-talk.md

 ---
-layout: page
+layout: post
-title: "Draft - 2025 FOSDEM: Don't let your motivation go, save time with kworkflow"
+title: "2025 FOSDEM: Don't let your motivation go, save time with kworkflow"
-date: 2025-04-22 15:50:00 -0300
+date: 2025-04-22 16:30:00 -0300
-draft: draft
-permalink: /draft-2025-fosdem-kworkflow
+categories: igalia
 ---

-2025 was my first year at FOSDEM, and I can say it was an incredible experience where I met many colleagues from [Igalia](https://igalia.com) who live around the world and also many friends from the Linux display stack who are part of my daily work and contributions to DRM/KMS.
-In addition, I met many new faces and recognized others with whom I had interacted on some online forums and we had good and long conversations.
+2025 was my first year at FOSDEM, and I can say it was an incredible experience where I met many colleagues from [Igalia](https://igalia.com) who live around the world, and also many friends from the Linux display stack who are part of my daily work and contributions to DRM/KMS.
+In addition, I met new faces and recognized others with whom I had interacted on some online forums and we had good and long conversations.